FlynnOwen/git-hooks/README.md

 # git-hooks
-Testing git hooks with a Python repository
+Testing git hooks with a repository

 Reference from this source: